jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/index.rst

 ============================================

 The '|SDK_project|' is a collection of libraries and tools to assist with the integration and deployment of ML use cases via the Vulkan® API.
-The SDK makes use of new Arm® Vulkan® ML extensions which provide a hardware abstraction to enable deployment of ML workloads that are both portable and acceleratable.
+The ML SDK for Vulkan® makes use of new Arm® Vulkan® ML extensions which provide a hardware abstraction to enable deployment of ML workloads that are both portable and acceleratable.

-The tight integration of ML workloads into the rendering pipeline enables graphics use-cases at improved levels of performance and efficiency and by leveraging the TOSA 1.x specification, you can expect consistent behavior accross multiple vendor implementations.
+The tight integration of ML workloads into the rendering pipeline enables graphics use cases at improved levels of performance and efficiency and by leveraging the TOSA 1.x specification, you can expect consistent behavior accross multiple vendor implementations.